mlhartme/stool/client/documentation.md

 A workspace maps sources to stages.
 A source can be a Java War file or a Dockerfile.

 You'll typically work with workspaces like this: you have a checkout of one or multiple applications of yours.
 If they are Java Applications, you build the war(s) with something like `mvn clean package`.
-You create a workspace with `sc create` or `sc attach`, work with your stage (e.g. build it with `sc build`), and when you're done, you clean up with `sc detach` or `sc delete`
+To get a stage with that application, you create a workspace with `sc create`, work with your stage (e.g. build it with `sc build`), and when you're done, you clean up with `sc delete`.
+You can also use `sc attach` to connect with existing stages, and `sc detach` to remove stages from a workspace without deleting them.

 Technically, the workspace is stored in `.backstage/workspace.yaml`